Last Updated on 22/02/2019 by Patryk Bandurski

 Design

-As we have some basic idea about GET method, we are ready to design simple service using both RAML and Open API specification.
-I will design simple service using Anypoint Platform and Swagger.
+As we have some basic ideas about the GET method, we are ready to design simple services using RAML specifications.
+I will design a simple service using the Anypoint Platform.

 We need to perform following actions:

-- create reusable definition of our entity – account
+- create a reusable definition of our entity – account

 - create get /accounts operation